decretist/Dissertation/Chapter1/chapter1.md

 in 1076 in present-day Poggibonsi in Tuscany.[^5]

-Because of the title *Corpus iuris civilis*, "the body of civil law", Roman law was also referred to as civil law, and students, teachers, and practitioners of Roman law were referred to as civilians.
+Because of the title *Corpus iuris civilis*, "the body of civil law," Roman law was also referred to as civil law, and students, teachers, and practitioners of Roman law were referred to as civilians.
 Gratian, following Isidore of Seville (†636), used a much older definition: "*Ius civile est, quod quisque populus vel